-How to make buffalo chicken stuffed shells with ground chicken, ricotta, and blue cheese.
+A fun and easy twist on classic stuffed shells inspired by buffalo chicken wings!
+Here’s how we make stuffed shells with ground buffalo-style chicken, creamy ricotta and tangy blue cheese.
 Jump to the Buffalo Chicken Stuffed Shells Recipe or read on to see our tips for making them.

 We couldn’t help ourselves.
-After Taco Stuffed Shells and Sausage and Spinach Stuffed Shells, we were craving another version.
+After Taco Stuffed Shells and Sausage and Spinach Stuffed Shells, we were craving another version of stuffed shells.
 Since Adam has been contriving various ways to make hot wings again, he suggested that all those flavors go into their own shell.

 How to Make Buffalo Chicken Stuffed Shells

-Next add Frank’s hot sauce (or your favorite buffalo style hot sauce).
-We go for 6 to 7 tablespoons, but it is best to taste as you go until you are happy with the spice level.
-Stir in some ricotta, blue cheese crumbles and fresh parsley.
+Add as much or little wing sauce as you like.
+It all depends on how spicy you’d like the chicken.
+To finish, stir in some ricotta, blue cheese crumbles and fresh parsley.
 Fill up the pasta shells and bake until the tips are beginning to brown.